ElmerCSC/elmerfem/elmerice/Tests/Xios/README.txt

 # Test XIOS
-#  => Generate a netcdf output file using XIOS then check that we can read the file and that the conectivity is correct
+#  => Generate a netcdf output file using XIOS then check that we can read the file and that the connectivity is correct
 #  => XIOS configiurations files: iodef.xml and context_elmerice.xml
 #
 To run the test: